ekliao/EricLiaoDigitalGarden/src/site/notes/Zotero 筆記軟體.md

 {"dg-publish":true,"permalink":"/zotero/","noteIcon":"2","created":"","updated":""}
 ---

 Zotero is a tool I've heard enough about but never tried until today.
-One showstopper feature I care about is handwritten annotation, which is woefully missing in the almost perfect [[Obsidian plugin - Annotator (PDF)\|Obsidian plugin - Annotator (PDF)]].
+One showstopper feature I care about is handwritten annotation, which is woefully missing in the almost perfect [[Obsidian plugin - Annotator｜PDF註記插件\|Obsidian plugin - Annotator｜PDF註記插件]].
 # Desideratum

 From this official forum thread below, it seems Zotero doesn't support freehand drawing on a PDF page.
 Too bad!
 BTW they call this "inking."
 See: